smfm-project/sen2mosaic/docs/source/worked_example.rst

 A worked example on the command line
 ====================================

 Here we'll show you by example how the sen2mosaic processing chain works in practice.
-We will focus on an example from southern Mozambique, with the aim of creating a cloud-free composite GeoTiff product for the area **500,000 - 600,000 m E** and **7,550,000 - 7,650,000 m N** ( **UTM 36S** ).
+We will focus on an example from southern Mozambique, with the aim of creating a cloud-free composite GeoTiff product for the area **500,000 - 600,000** m Eastings and **7,550,000 - 7,650,000** m Northings (**UTM 36S**).
 This area is covered by Sentinel-2 tiles **36KWA** and **36KWB**.
-We'll limit this mosaic to the early dry season ( **May and June** ), in anticipation of multiple seasonally-specific mosaics improving classification accuracy.
-We'll download data from the year **2017**.
+We'll limit this mosaic to the early dry season (**May and June**) of **2017**, in anticipation of multiple seasonally-specific mosaics improving classification accuracy.

 Preparation
 -----------